danzin/FIGS/signal-query-api/README.md

-Signal Query API - A NestJS-based service for querying and managing signal data with PostgreSQL backend.
+Signal Query API - A NestJS-based service for querying and managing signal data with PostgreSQL's TimescaleDB backend.

-+ ## Features
+ ## Features

-+
-+ - Signal data querying and management
+ - Signal data querying and management
-+ - PostgreSQL database integration
+ - PostgreSQL database integration
-+ - Input validation and transformation
+ - Input validation and transformation
-+ - RESTful API with `/api/v1` prefix
+ - RESTful API with `/api/v1` prefix